Driving Forward > Digital Marketing Blog

 6 Google Analytics KPIs CMOs Should Track

-As a CMO, you will receive daily, weekly, or monthly reports from your marketing teams with a lot of digital marketing KPIs and metrics; however, you need to break through the clutter and understand the 6 important Google Analytics KPIs you need to watch to ensure online marketing campaigns perform well.
+As a CMO, you will receive daily, weekly, or monthly reports from your marketing teams with many digital marketing KPIs and metrics; however, you need to break through the clutter and understand the six crucial Google Analytics KPIs you need to monitor to ensure online marketing campaigns perform well.

 1. Conversions

-Using Google Analytics, you can track and report on several conversion metrics based on your goals: Revenue, Asset Downloads, Email Subscribes, Form Fills, Request a Demo, etc. Although you may track conversions in your CRM, setting up goals in Google Analytics allows you to correlate user behavior on your website with conversions, as well.
+Using Google Analytics, you can track and report on several conversion metrics based on your goals: Revenue, Asset Downloads, Email Subscribes, Form Fills, Request a Demo, etc. Although you may track conversions in your CRM, setting up goals in Google Analytics allows you to correlate user behavior on your website with conversions.

-Tip: Make your reports more understandable and actionable by segmenting your goals by product category, subfolder, or individual page, instead of reporting on the total.
+Tip: Segment your goals by product category, subfolder, or individual page instead of reporting on the total to make your reports more understandable and actionable.

 Example KPI (Revenue)

-If you have eCommerce tracking, have your team analyze your revenue tracking in Google Analytics and create a relationship between revenue and another KPI (e.g., conversion rate) to understand the full picture.
+If you have eCommerce tracking, have your team analyze your revenue tracking in Google Analytics and create a relationship between revenue and another KPI (e.g., conversion rate) to understand the whole picture.

 You can analyze Product Revenue by Product, SKU, Product Category, and Product Brand in Google Analytics.

-If you cannot track revenue in Google Analytics (e.g., B2B SaaS signups), assign a monetary value to each of your tracked goals.
+If you cannot track revenue in Google Analytics (e.g., B2B SaaS signups), assign a monetary value to your tracked goals.

 • How much would you pay for a qualified sales lead to complete a form?